Digibear-io/rhost-bot/README.md

 **Robot Mode**
 If you're unable to open a tcp port to use the HTTP API, robot mode will log the bot into the game through a `@robot` and interact with discord from there.

+### Todo

+- Finish individual channel handler.
+- Finsh Page handler.
+- Add restart command to reconnect to the mush if in robot mode.
+- Make the bot able to update itself while logged in.
+- Make a system to install new commands/functionality from github.

 Have fun!
 But be aware, it might be broken at the moment.
 Remember, this repo is under construction. :3